Cardigan Welsh Corgi

 Cardigan Welsh corgi colors are quite varied, with masks often in the same shade as their outer coat, which might be black, brown, red, or a merle pattern of different hues.
 Their broad heads, topped with highly expressive wide, angular ears, might have the same topcoat color, or they feature a patch of white that narrows to a stripe traveling the length of their long muzzles.
 Tricolor Cardigan Welsh corgis have a lovely blending of red, black, and brown.
 Some corgis might also have brindle accents, which are flecks of another color within the topcoat.

 We've talked about the snout and the ears—now let's take a peek at the rear!
 Corgi butts are a source of online comic relief because of their undeniable cuteness, but this is where you'll immediately notice the Cardigan Welsh corgi and the Pembroke difference: Cardigans have poofy fox-like tails, and Pembrokes often have docked tails.
 And although these two dogs look quite similar in their stocky body shape, Cardigans are a bit larger, with more angled hips.
 Another key aspect of these cousins is they actually come from different canine families.
-The American Kennel Club (AKC) notes that Cardigans are the oldest of the two by 2,000 years, descending from German teckel lineage.
+The Cardigan Welsh Corgi Club of America (CWCCA) notes that Cardigans are the oldest of the two by 2,000 years, descending from German teckel lineage.
 Pembrokes are descendants of Nordic spitz breeds.

 The wide-open smile of a Cardigan is an outward example of his friendly disposition.
-Affectionate and sweet natured, he bonds well with children and adults, cats, and even other dogs.
+Affectionate and sweet natured, he bonds well with children and adults, other dogs, and even cats.

 Do Cardigans have to go-go-go all the time?
 No. Austin says they have an "on and off" switch.
 "They're happy to sit and watch a movie, but they're also ready to go on the next adventure.
 They love boating, hiking, kayaking, paddle boarding, and any other activity with their family.
 They're extremely versatile."